garrethmcdaid/python-toy-encryption/diffie-hellmann/README.md

 and sends it to Alice.

-Using each other's payloads, the can now perform a final calculation to reveal the shared component in the payloads, which is their shared key:
+Using each other's payloads, they can now perform a final calculation to reveal the shared component in the payloads, which is their shared key:

 Alice